 It’s the problem that just won’t go away – attacks on foreigners in South Africa.
 Here, we get all sides of the story.

-Police have struggled to contain mobs who have been attacking foreigners from Zimbabwe, Malawi, Mozambique and other African countries in both the economic capital Johannesburg and in the port city of Durban.
+South African authorities have struggled to maintain law and order in Johannesburg and Durban, where mobs have been attacking foreigners from Zimbabwe, Malawi, Mozambique and other African countries.

 Foreigners have routinely been accused of taking jobs away from local South Africans, struggling in a job-strapped economy.